- Pennsylvania's Power Library

 This site is dedicated to helping librarians with all of their programming needs.
 Their motto, "Literacy is not a luxury," says it all.
 Check out their "Ask a Storytime Ninja" feature when you need help with a particular issue.

-A joint project of Carnegie Library of Pittsburgh, the Fred Rogers Company & the Pittsburgh Association for the Education of Young Children (paeyc); check out their annotated list of 2016 picks!
+A joint project of Carnegie Library of Pittsburgh, the Fred Rogers Company & the Pittsburgh Association for the Education of Young Children (paeyc); check out their new list of 2019 picks!

 - Colorado Libraries for Early Literacy (CLEL)